Human microbiome: Phylogenetic analysis

-Many methods that exploit phylogenetic inference use the 16SRNA gene for Archea and Bacteria and the 18SRNA gene for Eukaryotes.
-Phylogenetic comparative methods (PCS) are based on the comparison of multiple traits among microorganisms; the principle is: the closely they are related, the higher number of traits they share.
-Usually PCS are coupled with phylogenetic generalized least square (PGLS) or other statistical analysis to get more significant results.
+Many methods that exploit phylogenetic inference use the 16SRNA gene for Archaea and Bacteria and the 18SRNA gene for Eukaryotes.
+Phylogenetic comparative methods (PCMs) are based on the comparison of multiple traits among microorganisms, where a higher number of shared traits correlates with closer relationships.
+Usually, PCMs are coupled with phylogenetic generalized least squares (PGLS) or other statistical analyses to get more significant results.
 Ancestral state reconstruction is used in microbiome studies to impute trait values for taxa whose traits are unknown.
 This is commonly performed with PICRUSt, which relies on available databases.
-Phylogenetic variables are chosen by researchers according to the type of study: through the selection of some variables with significant biological informations, it is possible to reduce the dimension of the data to analyse.
+Phylogenetic variables are chosen by researchers according to the type of study: through the selection of some variables with significant biological information, it is possible to reduce the dimension of the data to be analysed.

-Phylogenetic aware distance is usually performed with UniFrac or similar tools, such as Soresen's index or Rao's D, to quantify the differences between the different communities.
-All this methods are negatively affected by horizontal gene transmission (HGT), since it can generate errors and lead to the correlation of distant species.
-There are different ways to reduce the negative impact of HGT: the use of multiple genes or computational tools to assess the probability of putative HGT events.
+Phylogeny-aware distance is usually performed with UniFrac or similar tools, such as Sørensen's index or Rao's D, to quantify the differences between the different communities.
+All of these methods are negatively affected by horizontal gene transmission (HGT), since they can generate errors and lead to the correlation of distant species.
+There are different ways to reduce the negative impact of HGT, including the use of multiple genes or computational tools to assess the probability of putative HGT events.

 Ecological Network analysis

-Microbial communities develop in a very complex dynamic which can be viewed and analyzed as an ecosystem.
+Microbial communities develop in a very complex dynamic that can be viewed and analyzed as an ecosystem.
 The ecological interactions between microbes govern its change, equilibrium and stability, and can be represented by a population dynamic model.

-The ongoing study of ecological features of the microbiome is growing rapidly and allows to understand the fundamental properties of the microbiome.
-Understanding the underlying rules of microbial community could help with treating diseases related to unstable microbial communities.
+The ongoing study of ecological features of the microbiome is growing rapidly and allows us to understand the fundamental properties of the microbiome.
+Understanding the underlying rules of microbial communities could help with treating diseases related to unstable microbial communities.

-A very basic question is if different humans, who share different microbial communities, have the same underlying microbial dynamics.
-Increasing evidence and indications have found that the dynamics is indeed universal.
+A very basic question is whether different humans, who share different microbial communities, have the same underlying microbial dynamics.
+Increasing evidence supports microbial dynamics as universal.
 This question is a basic step that will allow scientists to develop treatment strategies, based on the complex dynamics of human microbial communities.

-There are more important properties on which considerations should be taken into account for developing interventions strategies for controlling the human microbial dynamics.
-Controlling the microbial communities could result in solving very bad and harmful diseases.
+There are many important properties on which considerations should be taken into account for developing intervention strategies for controlling the human microbial dynamics, with the goal of decreasing microbially-influenced disease states.